 You can read below an interview by Paolo Torri of 2012.
 At that time, Paolo was attending the same school of mine, The Darkroom Florence, who taught me the basics of photography and how to become a professional.
-I will never forget that period of my life, and I’m happy to share the interview here.
+I will never forget that period of my life, and I’m happy to share the interview below.

 You can read the whole post (in Italian) here.

-What I tell you here is the story of Facibeni Fotografia, a photo boutique who is already among the most successful International Wedding Photographers.
+What I tell you here is the story of Facibeni Fotografia, a photo boutique which is already among the most successful International Wedding Photographers.
 He gave us an interview full of ideas for those who wish to begin this profession.

-One of the best wedding photographers in central Italy, disputed by trendy wedding planners.
+One of the best wedding photographers in Italy, disputed by trendy wedding planners.
 Do you think this is a point of arrival or departure?

 Your work is very much in trend, how would you define your style and your footprint?

 I believe that talking about style is meaningless nowadays.
 People give too much importance to definitions rather than content.
 My footprint is mostly romantic if it can be defined so; I use photography to tell a love story.

 Do you have any source of inspiration?
 Any favourite artist?